Delunado/Delunado/README.md

 ### Applications
 These are some finished applications I've programmed.

 - [Generador de Historias y Argumentos](https://play.google.com/store/apps/details?id=com.TEA.Argumentapp): This is a free Android app, which can generate random stories and plots.
 Only in Spanish!
+App launched while working in TEA Team.

 - [Game Of Life - ASCII](https://github.com/Delunado/GameOfLifeAscii): A Game Of Life version using ASCII characters and the console.
 Using C#.